ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

     Total elapsed time: 0.00522815 secs.

-We can see from this output that both PCRE and Hyperscan find matches ending at offset 33 and 45, and so ``hscollider`` considers this test case to have passed.
+We can see from this output that both PCRE and Vectorscan find matches ending at offset 33 and 45, and so ``hscollider`` considers this test case to have passed.